i-am-tj/DSA-Revisited/Backtracking/Problem.md

 These problems involve generating various combinations or subsets of elements.

 **Easy:**
-1. Generate All Subsets of a Set (Power Set)
-2. Generate All Subsets of an Array with Duplicates
+1. Generate All Subsets of an Array with Duplicates
-3. Find All Subsets of a Set That Sum to a Target
+2. Find All Subsets of a Set That Sum to a Target
-4. Generate All Combinations of k Elements from n Elements
-5. All Possible Combinations of k Numbers that Sum to n
+3. All Possible Combinations of k Numbers that Sum to n

 **Medium**:
 1. Combination Sum I (without duplicates)